cmusatyalab/OpenWorkflow/docs/tutorial.rst

 .. image:: img/complete_fsm.png

-Let's export the FSM to the same directory of our downloaded object detectors.
+Let's export the FSM to the same directory of our object detector.
 The directory structure should look like the following.